MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-userstates.md

 ---
 # Enable per-user Microsoft Entra multifactor authentication to secure sign-in events

-To secure user sign-in events in Microsoft Entra ID, you can require multifactor authentication.
-Enabling Microsoft Entra multifactor authentication using Conditional Access policies is the recommended approach to protect users.
+To secure user sign-in events in Microsoft Entra ID, you can require Microsoft Entra multifactor authentication (MFA).
+The best way to protect users with Microsoft Entra MFA is to create a Conditional Access policy.
 Conditional Access is a Microsoft Entra ID P1 or P2 feature that lets you apply rules to require MFA as needed in certain scenarios.
 To get started using Conditional Access, see [Tutorial: Secure user sign-in events with Microsoft Entra multifactor authentication](tutorial-enable-azure-mfa.md).

 For Microsoft Entra ID Free tenants without Conditional Access, you can [use security defaults to protect users](~/fundamentals/security-defaults.md).
 Users are prompted for MFA as needed, but you can't define your own rules to control the behavior.

-If needed, you can instead enable each account for per-user Microsoft Entra multifactor authentication.
-When users are enabled individually, they perform multifactor authentication each time they sign in (with some exceptions, such as when they sign in from trusted IP addresses or when the *remember MFA on trusted devices* feature is turned on).
+If needed, you can instead enable each account for per-user Microsoft Entra MFA.
+When you enable users individually, they perform MFA each time they sign in.
+You can enable exceptions, such as when they sign in from trusted IP addresses, or when the **remember MFA on trusted devices** feature is turned on.

 Changing [user states](#azure-ad-multi-factor-authentication-user-states) isn't recommended unless your Microsoft Entra ID licenses don't include Conditional Access and you don't want to use security defaults.
 For more information on the different ways to enable MFA, see [Features and licenses for Microsoft Entra multifactor authentication](concept-mfa-licensing.md).